What does too easy, too hard and just right look like?

 Too hard

 Ideally your child should be able to read 9/10 words independently.
-If they are sounding out more words than this in one sentence or really struggling to read the book, the book is too hard.
+If they are sounding out more words than this on one page and really struggling to read the book, it is too hard.

 Just right